-The shaping of the theology of corporate worship on the basis of the scriptures and the Lutheran Confessions, with particular reference to criteria for creating and evaluating worship forms in the church today.
+An examination of the theology of corporate worship as it is taught in Scripture and the Lutheran Confessions, and in how it has developed through the history of the Church.
+Criteria for preparing and evaluating worship services in today's church are examined and applied.
 Prerequisite: Thl 101 or equivalent.